 He played for some of the giants in world soccer, including Liverpool, Real Madrid, Manchester United, and Newcastle United, scoring 222 club goals.

-Although they are still serious, players typically make full recoveries, even from severe hamstring issues.
+Although they are still serious, players typically recover fully, even from severe hamstring issues.

 How Common Are Concussions In Soccer?